xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures26.md

 * Fulltext index can now index text values contained in direct sub-objects of the indexed attribute.

-  Previous versions of ArangoDB only indexed the attribute value if it was a string.
+  Previous versions of AvocadoDB only indexed the attribute value if it was a string.
 Sub-attributes of the index attribute were ignored when fulltext indexing.

   Now, if the index attribute value is an object, the object's values will each be included in the